rgieseke/textredux/tour.md

 ![Run command](images/run_command.png)

-The above image shows nothing new interface-wise, but illustrates the use of the TextRedux `hijack` module.
-When using the `hijack` module, TextRedux replaces whatever it can of traditional interfaces with text based counterparts.
+The above image shows nothing new interface-wise, but illustrates the use of the Textredux `hijack` module.
+When using the `hijack` module, Textredux replaces whatever it can of traditional interfaces with text based counterparts.